 - “Mimic” Grains These grains do not contain gluten.
 But the reactions they cause haven’t been studied as much, either.
-The folks at Health Now Medical feel that these grains mimic gluten’s effects, and should be avoided.
+The folks at Root Cause Medical Clinics feel that these grains mimic gluten’s effects, and should be avoided.
 Since it was they who alerted me to the problem, I’m listing them here.
 Once you have been gluten-free for a week or two, try them and see how you react for the next 3 days.
 If there are any problems, you can try again in 6 months:

 - Quinoa (“keen-wa”)